 Countryside management is about conserving and enhancing all aspects of the countryside and our urban green spaces.
-It covers many different areas of work:
+It covers many different areas of work.

-Nature conservation is a major objective of countryside management, achieved through working not just within nature reserves but in the ‘wider countryside’.
+A major objective of countryside management, achieved through working not just within nature reserves but in the ‘wider countryside’.

-We try to support and often work alongside community based groups in the management of their sites, and encourage their involvement.
-A good example of this being the setting up of ‘Friends of’ groups, which allow local communities to be actively involved with the decision making processes around areas important to them, while using us as a resource to offer professional advice.
+We try to support and often work alongside community groups in the management of their sites, and encourage their involvement.
+A good example of this is the setting up of ‘Friends of’ groups, which allow local communities to be actively involved with the decision making processes around areas important to them, while using us as a resource to offer professional advice.

-Education is key in nurturing an interest in, and a care for wildlife and our natural heritage.
+Environmental education is key in nurturing an interest in, and a care for wildlife and our natural heritage.

-Working alongside local schools, and involving them where possible in our projects is something we feel is very important to the future success of our work, after all today’s kids might be tomorrow’s countryside managers.
+Working alongside local schools, and involving them where possible in our projects, is something we feel is very important to the future success of our work.
+After all, today’s kids might be tomorrow’s countryside managers!

 Balancing and integrating the many uses of the countryside, from farming and forestry to walking and education, is a major goal of countryside management.